-In the context of safe RL-based control, mathematically, ``safety'' often refers to the satisfaction of user-defined constraints during training and deployment.
+In the context of safe RL-based control, ``safety'' often refers to the satisfaction of user-defined constraints during training and deployment.
 Specifically, safety formulations in dynamical systems often seek to ensure invariance of constraint sets on state or control action \cite{blanchini1999Automatica}.
-Based on this mathematical formulation, some common approaches to ensuring safety for RL-based control include - using control barrier functions (CBF) \cite{ames2016TAC,ames2019ECC}, model predictive control (MPC) \cite{koller2018CDC,zanon2020TAC,berkenkamp2017NIPS}, temporal logic (TL) specifications \cite{cohen2021TL,alshiekh2018safe}, and using Gaussian processes \cite{fisac2018general,cheng2019AAAI} to name a few.
+Based on this mathematical formulation, some common approaches to ensuring safety for RL-based control include - using control barrier functions (CBF) \cite{ames2016TAC,ames2019ECC}, model predictive control (MPC) \cite{koller2018CDC,zanon2020TAC,berkenkamp2017NIPS}, temporal logic (TL) specifications \cite{cohen2021TL,alshiekh2018safe}, and using Gaussian processes \cite{fisac2018general,cheng2019AAAI}, to name a few.
 Control barrier functions and its Lyapunov-like counterpart - barrier Lyapunov functions (BLF) \cite{tee2009Automatica} provide a method for studying the forward invariance of constraint sets through a Lyapunov-like analysis, without the necessity to compute the system trajectories.

-Another school of thought in solving optimal control problems under constraints is utilizing numerical approaches (see e.g. \cite{hager2018SIAM,hager2019COA} and \cite{rao2009survey} for a detailed survey).
-These approaches provide close-to optimal solutions for the desired objective functional under user-defined state and actuation constraints.
-However, these methods usually assume the complete knowledge of the system and are generally trained offline.
+Another school of thought in solving optimal control problems under constraints is to use numerical approaches (see e.g. \cite{hager2018SIAM,hager2019COA} and \cite{rao2009survey} for a detailed survey) that provide close-to optimal solutions for the desired objective functional under user-defined state and actuation constraints.
+However, these methods usually assume complete knowledge of the system and are generally computed offline.